federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-reporter-guide.md

 You can make a report by emailing <code-of-conduct-committee@gnome.org>.
 Your report will be received by the following GNOME online Code of Conduct committee members:

-* Christel Dahlskjaer
+* Christel Dahlskjaer - christel@londontrustmedia.com
-* Federico Mena Quintero
+* Federico Mena Quintero - federico@gnome.org
-* Felipe Borges
+* Felipe Borges - felipeborges@gnome.org
-* Rosanna Yuen
+* Rosanna Yuen - zana@gnome.org

+If your report concerns one of the people listed above, please mail any of the others directly instead of using the code-of-conduct-committee list.
+The committee has procedures to deal with such cases; please see the section "[Conflicts of Interest](#conflicts-of-interest)" below.

 ## Report Data